Fiverr International (FVRR) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the online marketplace for freelance services had gained 10.26% over the past month.
-This has outpaced the Retail-Wholesale sector's gain of 3.43% and the S&P 500's gain of 3.39% in that time.
+Heading into today, shares of the online marketplace for freelance services had gained 13.17% over the past month, outpacing the Retail-Wholesale sector's gain of 3.9% and the S&P 500's gain of 4.86% in that time.

-Wall Street will be looking for positivity from Fiverr International as it approaches its next earnings report date.
-This is expected to be August 3, 2023.
-In that report, analysts expect Fiverr International to post earnings of $0.41 per share.
-This would mark year-over-year growth of 241.67%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $89.16 million, up 4.88% from the year-ago period.
+Fiverr International will be looking to display strength as it nears its next earnings release, which is expected to be August 3, 2023.
+On that day, Fiverr International is projected to report earnings of $0.41 per share, which would represent year-over-year growth of 241.67%.
+Our most recent consensus estimate is calling for quarterly revenue of $89.16 million, up 4.88% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for Fiverr International.
-These revisions help to show the ever-changing nature of near-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Fiverr International is holding a Zacks Rank of #3 (Hold) right now.

-Looking at its valuation, Fiverr International is holding a Forward P/E ratio of 18.74.
-This represents a discount compared to its industry's average Forward P/E of 21.29.
+Valuation is also important, so investors should note that Fiverr International has a Forward P/E ratio of 17.33 right now.
+For comparison, its industry has an average Forward P/E of 20.98, which means Fiverr International is trading at a discount to the group.

 The Internet - Commerce industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 168, which puts it in the bottom 34% of all 250+ industries.
+This group has a Zacks Industry Rank of 183, putting it in the bottom 28% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.